 A good name describes its returned value.

 A function is a method that takes zero or more inputs and returns an output.
-When the output is an object in the business domain, it’s generally a lot more useful than when it returns primary types.
+When the output is an object in the business domain, it’s generally much more helpful than when it returns primary types.

 On the other hand, “getStoresNearZipCode(ZipCode)” gives you the idea that it is returning an array of Store objects.
-It also points you in the direction of passing a zip code object as the argument.
+It also points you toward passing a zip code object as the argument.

-This type of thing may seem like a trivial issue, but it greatly increases the speed of development and improves the understanding of the code by others.
+This type of thing may seem like a trivial issue, but it dramatically increases the speed of development and improves the understanding of the code by others.